neurodevs/node-csv-extractor/README.md

 # node-csv-extractor
-Extract rows, columns, and cells from CSV files on Node
+Extract data from CSV files using user-defined rules.

 ## Installation